 Kairo is the name for small sachets containing heat-generating liquid or powder that one can carry around to stay warm.

 When looking back on the history of kairo, people kept warm in the 17th and 18th centuries by heating stones, sand or salt, then wrapping them in cloth and putting the bundles in their chest pockets of their clothing.
 Around the same time, ash-type kairo, made of charcoal and wood ash mixed together and placed in a metal vessel, appeared on the market.

-Once the 20th century rolled around, hakukin kairo was invented, which utilized the scientific reaction between platinum metal and the flammable liquid benzene.
+In the twentieth century, hakukin kairo was invented, which utilized the scientific reaction between platinum metal and the flammable liquid benzene.
 It had to be wrapped up in cloth when used, or it would get too hot.
 Hakukin kairo products from many companies appeared on the market, and in a flash, the use of kairo became routine.